Movement Capital’s framework is summarized by these core principles:

 2. Simple models outperform experts

-One of Movement’s models is based on momentum, which refers to the tendency of investments that have performed well in the past to continue performing well in the future.
+One of Movement’s models is based on momentum, which is the tendency of investments that have performed well in the past to continue performing well in the future.
 Eugene Fama, winner of the 2013 Nobel Prize in economics, said:

 Momentum models have historically reduced risk compared to traditional buy and hold strategies.
-The graph below shows a momentum model’s reduction in peak to trough drawdown of both U.S. and international stocks.
-An in-depth explanation of this approach is provided on the model page.
+The graph below shows the drawdown reduction of a momentum model applied to U.S. and international stocks since 1987:

 3. Diversification ensures a higher probability of success